wipodev/EverMod/README.md

 ## ⚙️ Working With the EverMod Framework

 EverMod supports four integration methods.
-While all rely on physical source injection to avoid runtime conflicts, the Multi-Project method is the official recommendation for professional cross-version development.
+While all rely on physical source injection to avoid runtime conflicts, the Multi-Version method is the official recommendation for professional cross-version development.

 ### 1️⃣ Multi-Version Method (Official & Recommended) ⭐